jtfogarty/RKE2/roles/prepare-nodes/README.md

 ## Notes

-- These configurations are persistent across reboots.
+- The Helm installation is only performed on server nodes.
-- The `reload: true` option ensures that the changes take effect immediately.
+- Chrony is used for time synchronization instead of NTP.
-- The `sysctl` tag allows for selective execution of these tasks if needed.
+- The `addNFS` tag allows for selective execution of NFS-related tasks.

 ## Potential Improvements